 Is it hard to build your own gaming PC?

-In a simple one-word answer, No, it’s not hard but rather Most of the newbies are confused in choosing the right parts for their build which isn’t hard too.
+In a simple one-word answer, No, it’s not hard but rather Most of the newbies are confused about choosing the right parts for their build which isn’t hard too.
 You can find help from the experts on the internet and there are also some good articles like this one specifically written to help you build a gaming PC and choose the right hardware components.
 You don’t even need to approach a person with a better understanding of gaming PCs and let him build it for you.

 What tools are needed to build a PC?